 After breakfast, proceed to nearby Bethany Beyond the Jordan, a former settlement that is said to have witnessed Jesus’ baptism.
 Here, archaeologists have uncovered traces of a first-century settlement, including remnants of plaster pools consistent with those used for mass baptisms.
 Byzantine artifacts dating from the fifth and sixth centuries also suggest the presence of churches and a monastery that may have catered to religious pilgrims.
 Following an afternoon at leisure, gather with your fellow guests for a farewell dinner.

 Transfer to the airport and board your flight home.

-Program Note: This journey entails widely varying temperatures, active elements and lodging in a basic camp in Wadi Rum.
+Program Note: This journey entails widely varying temperatures and active elements.